 - Sweet chili sauce, duck sauce, or spicy mustard for dipping (optional)

-Pretty simple, eh?!
+Pretty simple stuff, eh?!

 HOW TO MAKE SHRIMP EGG ROLLS

-When it comes to making shrimp egg rolls, it's a really straightforward process.
+When it comes to making these shrimp egg rolls, it's a really straightforward process.
 You basically just cook the veggies and the shrimp, then carefully wrap them up in your egg roll wrapper and fry 'em till they're golden and crispy.

 So, with that said, let's stop wasting time and get cooking!